We welcome donations to the Zine collection!

 A selection from the Whitworth Library's Zine Collection.
 Photo by zine librarian Sophia Du Val.

 The Whitworth Library Zine Collection is a recent addition to the library's collection.
 Officially introduced in the summer of 2021, the Zine Collection began as a donation of zines from the Salt Lake City Public Library in Utah.
-The Zine Collection currently contains almost 100 zines on a breadth of topics including LGBTQ+ issues, gardening, feminism, mental health, history, life skills topics, and more.
+The Zine Collection currently contains over 100 zines on a breadth of topics including LGBTQ+ issues, gardening, feminism, mental health, history, life skills topics, and more.
 The collection will continue to grow through both donations and purchases made every semester.
 Our purchased zines are sourced directly from zine makers whenever possible, but we also acquire zines via independent presses and small booksellers.

 In their sharing of experiences, offerings of advice, or simply in their retelling of stories, zines allow for a very personal transmission of information from one individual to another.
 Often, the voices represented in zines are marginalized or disenfranchised, and zines act as a conduit through which diverse voices are documented and disseminated.
 Zines are vital transmitters of these histories and identities, and as pieces of alternative literature they are growing collections in many academic and public libraries.
 Zines are not only valuable for their artistry and creative expression, but because of their worth as primary source documents of lived, personal, and contemporary experiences.
 The Zine Collection at Whitworth University is envisioned to be both engaging and instructive, highlighting and sharing a diversity of perspectives on a variety of topics for students to identify with, reflect upon, and learn from.